fggo/python/README.md

 ```

 ## Exceptions
 Whenever an error occurs during a program's execution, exceptions objects are created to manage errors.
 If you don’t handle the exception, the program will halt and show a traceback, which includes a report of the exception that was raised.
-Exceptions are handled with try - except blocks.
+Exceptions are handled with try-except blocks.

 ZeroDivisionError
 ```python